Eight battery powered electric buses

 It is estimated they will save up to $400,000 in fuel costs over 12 years.

 The electrification of a portion of RFTA’s fleet is a goal of the RFTA Board of Directors and a publicly supported initiative from RFTA Destination 2040.
 Stay informed at rfta.com/2040roadmap

 RFTA and Holy Cross Electric have worked to install sufficient bus charging infrastructure, establish a cheaper utility rate for strategic time-of-day charging and assess renewable energy offset options.

-They are currently being tested on the City of Aspen Routes
+They are currently running on City of Aspen Routes

-RFTA drivers and maintenance workers are receiving extensive special training on the buses and infrastructure
+RFTA drivers and maintenance have received extensive special training on the buses and infrastructure

 Federal and State Grants funded roughly half